FabianCThompson/Active-Directory-Enterprise-Security-Lab/README.md

 Security Impact:

 Domain-level policies enforce baseline security (e.g., password complexity) across all users.

-F
+This lab/walkthrough was completed in a virtual machine.